cxreiff/chainmail/OUTLINE.md

 - If you take too long, you get chased by an unstoppable malevolent entity, sort of like the SkiFree yeti.

-### Visuals
+### Aesthetics
 - Each letter will appear character-by-character or word-by-word like a typical character dialogue window, within a border that looks like a letter.
+Random sound effect per revealed character, like animal crossing or chulip.
 - Some form of vector graphics?
 Perhaps using the Canvas and Line widgets from Ratatui.
 - When taking damage from an obstacle, use Ratatui widgets and